Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Introduction

 \section{Introduction}

 In today's world, various types of networks have become integral to daily life, spanning a wide range of applications from social to transportation networks.
 While such networks offer numerous benefits in various aspects of life, ensuring their safety certification requires meticulous attention due to the limited scalability of existing tools designed for large-scale systems.
-For instance, in connected vehicles, swarm robotics, smart cities, the formation of drones, and road traffic networks, subsystems (a.k.a. agents) can join or leave the network at any time.
-Hence, the sizes of these large networks are \emph{unknown} and potentially \emph{variable} over time~\citep{bamieh2002distributed, jovanovic2005ill,noroozi2021set}.
+For instance, in connected vehicles, swarm robotics, smart cities, drone formations, and road traffic networks, subsystems (a.k.a. agents) can join or leave the network at any time.
+Hence, the sizes of these large networks are \emph{unknown} and potentially \emph{variable} over time~\citep{bamieh2002distributed, jovanovic2005ill,noroozi2021set,noroozi2022relaxed}.
 Consequently, treating these systems as finite networks would yield unrealistic models that fail to capture the genuine complexity of real-world scenarios.

-To cope with this challenge, the notion of \emph{infinite networks} has emerged, where finite yet exceedingly large networks are over-approximated by \emph{countably infinitely many} finite-dimensional subsystems~\citep{dashkovskiy2020stability}.
-Although this does not imply an infinite number of interconnected subsystems, the exact count of subsystems is \emph{unknown—there is no fixed upper bound on the number of subsystems—and significantly large}.
-For instance, consider a traffic network composed of vehicles on the road: not only is it infeasible to count the total number of vehicles—\emph{i.e.}, no fixed upper bound exists—but such networks typically involve a large number of vehicles.
-By encapsulating essential characteristics of such networks, one can facilitate the development of size-independent approaches to address the practical analysis and control challenges, posed by vast networks with a countably infinite number of subsystems.
+To cope with this challenge, the notion of infinite networks has emerged, where finite yet exceedingly large networks are over-approximated by \emph{countably infinitely many} finite-dimensional subsystems~\citep{dashkovskiy2020stability}.
+This formulation provides a mathematical representation for networks whose exact finite size is unknown, potentially very large, and not bounded a priori.
+For instance, consider a traffic network composed of vehicles on the road: the total number of vehicles cannot be specified a priori, \emph{i.e.}, no fixed upper bound exists, and the network typically involves a large number of vehicles.

 To illustrate why existing approaches designed for finite networks (\emph{i.e.,} large-scale networks with a known number of subsystems) cannot be applied to infinite networks, let us present a control problem example borrowed from~\citep{dashkovskiy2019stability}.
 In fact, this example demonstrates that while a finite cascade of input-to-state stable (ISS) subsystems remains ISS, this property does not generally hold for infinite networks.
 Consider the cascade system